Covid-19 & my struggle with chronic illness. M’s story…

 Although I still reflect on my sessions with that particular therapist in my dark hours to help get me through, it is not the same as having continued support from a professional source.

 It is a shame that continued counselling support specifically for people with chronic illness is not something that the NHS provides as a package of continuing care.

 I feel that it is an extremely valuable part of care for chronic illness sufferers.

 A light at the end of the tunnel…

-Let’s all hope that we can get out of this Lockdown soon and that care and treatment for chronic illness resumes by the spring so that we can all start trying to move forward on our journey with chronic illness.
+Let’s all hope that we can get out of this Lockdown soon and that care and treatment for chronic illness resume by the spring so that we can all start trying to move forward on our journey with chronic illness.

-I will of course update you with anything new I discover that maybe of help or interest to you in the months to come, but until then no matter what hardships come your way and how hard you are knocked backwards in terms of your illness, keep fighting and keep getting back up.
+I will of course update you with anything new I discover that may be of help or interest to you in the months to come, but until then no matter what hardships come your way and how hard you are knocked backwards in terms of your illness, keep fighting and keep getting back up.

-We will get out of these incredibly dark times, and we must try to stay motivated to get our health back to a decent level, so that we can enjoy life to the fullest we can in the future!
+We will get out of these incredibly dark times, and we must try to stay motivated to get our health back to a decent level so that we can enjoy life to the fullest we can in the future!